ISO 14064-1 sheet

 The 6 criteria for assessing significance, identical to those of the BEGES®, are:

-- level of influence
+2. level of influence

-- the list of risks/opportunities
+3. the list of risks/opportunities

-- sector guidance
+4. sector guidance

-- outsourcing
+5. outsourcing

-- staff engagement.
+6. staff engagement.

-ISO 14064-1 includes requirements and recommendations regarding quality management of the inventory, notably on the application of consolidation approaches and the management of double counting.
+ISO 14064-1 includes requirements and recommendations concerning quality management of the inventory, notably on the application of consolidation approaches and the management of double counting.
 ISO 14069 provides supplements on the calculation of uncertainty associated with quantification approaches, including the data and models used.
-The ISO/IEC Guide 98-3 establishes, for its part, the general rules for the evaluation and expression of uncertainty.
-If a quantitative estimate of uncertainty is impossible or too costly, a justification must be provided and a qualitative assessment must be carried out.
+The ISO/IEC Guide 98-3arrow-up-right establishes, for its part, the general rules for the evaluation and expression of uncertainty.
+If a quantitative estimate of uncertainty is impossible or too costly, justification must be provided and a qualitative assessment must be carried out.

-Is the approach supported by tools?
+Does the approach rely on tools?

-- Direct emissions, GHG removals if quantified, indirect emissions
+• Direct emissions, GHG removals if quantified, indirect emissions

-- Assessment and reduction of uncertainty, quality management
+• Assessment and reduction of uncertainty, quality management

-- Verification of the GHG report
+• Verification of the GHG report

 Can other low-carbon transition methods and tools be used to achieve the objectives of this approach?

-- the GHG reduction initiatives
+• the GHG reduction initiatives

-- the spatial and temporal boundaries of the GHG reduction initiatives
+• the spatial and temporal boundaries of the GHG reduction initiatives

-An assurance statement must be issued by the verifier (description of objectives & boundaries & criteria of verification activities, level of assurance, verifier's conclusion indicating any reservation or limitation).
+A verification statement must be issued by the verifier (description of objectives & boundaries & criteria of verification activities, level of assurance, verifier’s conclusion indicating any reservation or limitation).

 Can this approach be harmonised with other international frameworks?